rmnavr/wmvl/README.md

 Then write some WM code into `_WMVimLink_tmp.txt` and save it.

 You'll see that at next check cycle (occuring once every 3 seconds) `_WMVimLink.nb` will:
-1. Delete all previously imported cells — the ones that have bluish coloring and symbol «↑» on the left.
+1. Delete all previously imported cells (including their outputs).
+Notice that WMVL won't delete user-created cells.
+   > Imported cells have have bluish coloring and symbol «↑» on the left.
-   WMVL won't delete user-created cells (which is nice).
-2. Pull code from `_WMVimLink_tmp.txt`, place it in newly created import-cell, and run the code
+2. Pull code from `_WMVimLink_tmp.txt`, place it in newly created import-cell, and run the code.

+By the way, `_WMVimLink.nb` uses [wmcells](https://github.com/rmnavr/wmcells) stylesheet.

 # Vim plugin